Sinabanihashem/api/api/news sports/README.md

 ---

-# 🏀 SinaSportsNewsAPI version : 1.0.0
+# 🏀SinaSportsNewsAPI version : 1.0.0

 **SinaSportsNewsAPI** is a fast and lightweight API for fetching the **latest sports news** from reliable sources 🔥
 This service provides full details for each news item, including headline, subtitle, text, and related media (images & videos)